More articles Thursday 25 August 2016 7:30pm

 So recently triumphant, yet so abruptly dethroned, our most recent ex-Prime Minister leaves something of an enigmatic legacy.
 Over-privileged stuffed shirt, or gifted political brain?
 Socially liberal would-be reformer, or inhumane advocate of austerity at all costs?
 Success story – or wrecking ball?
 To Anthony Seldon and Peter Snowdon, the authors of the new tome Cameron at 10, what Cameron leaves in his wake is complex – but inevitably dominated by the stunning failure of his campaign to keep Britain in the European Union.

-“This is the first post-Brexit, post-PM event we’ve done,” Snowdon noted as the pair took the stage at the Edinburgh International Book Festival.
+“This is the first post-Brexit, post-PM event we’ve done,” Snowdon noted as the pair took the stage at the Book Festival earlier today.
 “It’s all past tense…” Tense indeed, when it comes to Europe – that unresolved crisis from which Cameron fled when he resigned.
 “I thought he fought a rotten campaign,” Seldon said.
 “It was an infantile campaign, which for better or for worse will take this country out of Europe and possibly trigger a second Scottish referendum and the break-up of the Union… This will completely colour and define his premiership.”
 Both writers agreed that Cameron effectively had no choice but to call the referendum, Europe having been, as Seldon put it, “a running sore for forty years.”

 Regular Tory rebellions over Europe and the rise of UKIP created an unsustainable position.
 “Politically and tactically it was a good call to make.
 Strategically?
 That’s debatable.
 It’s the way he pursued it that’s highly contentious.”
 Not only a flawed campaign did for Cameron, though: some in his party had had it in for him long before Brexit broke.
 “They never liked him,” Seldon said, citing Cameron’s old Etonian poshness as a distinct minus among a new generation of state-schooled Tory MPs.
 “He wasn’t very good at handling that image.”
 Moreover, “They hated Europe, and they thought he was weak on it; indecisive; unconvincing.”
 Finally, the fact that Cameron made a point of putting himself on the line for international aid and gay marriage was never going to play well with the right of the party.